jgreitemann/jgreitemann.github.io/_posts/2022-10-29-eurorust-2022-trip-report.md

 "Trails, traits, and tribulations".
-While some of this is just the application of common sense and recognizing where the responsibility of one function ends and that of another starts, Stefan also had some advice specific to Rust, like using the ?-operator to focus the function on the happy path and how implementing standard library traits for your own types helps you idenfity those responsibilities and leads to more idiomatic code, meanwhile promoting code reuse, e.g. by implementing `Display for Foo` instead of writing a function `print_foo`.
+While some of this is just the application of common sense and recognizing where the responsibility of one function ends and that of another starts, Stefan also had some advice specific to Rust, like using the ?-operator to focus the function on the happy path and how implementing standard library traits for your own types helps you identify those responsibilities and leads to more idiomatic code, meanwhile promoting code reuse, e.g. by implementing `Display for Foo` instead of writing a function `print_foo`.

 [Rafael Epplée][epplee] gave an account of how he went about end-to-end testing a web backend, though I found that most